DavidKatzman/Predicting-Home-Runs/README.md

 ## Data Summary

-    - Using datasources mentioned above, we collected player statistics from the 2015 season through 2018.
+    - Using datasources mentioned above, we collected player statistics from the 2015 season through 2018
-    Then we concatenated all four datasets into one master training set that we would use to train our regression model.
+    - We then concatenated all four datasets into one master training set that we would use to train our regression model
-    After cleaning the data, we had a total of 854 observations and 54 possible independent variables.
+    - After cleaning the data, we had a total of 854 observations and 54 possible independent variables.

 ## Tools